neiled/lemons/README.md

 Do I want users to sell directly to other players, or put onto a market?
 Market would be putting them on at a certain price, someone can buy them

+Limited number of factory spots means which factories the user has needs to be determined carefully

 Research can find new recipes, it takes time
 Recipe's have various rarities

 Where is the skill?

 Who is going to buy the higher level products?
+ - Guess they just get sold to the market?

 Is all money taken from other players?
 Yes
 	Every player starts with X amount of gold.